Glass Curtain Gallery, 1104 S. Wabash Ave, 1st FL

 Student Spaces for Art and Collaboration and the Hokin Gallery seek artwork submissions from Columbia College Chicago Students, Staff and Faculty to be included in Unity, a group exhibition running July 7-September 12, 2025

 Columbia College Chicago’s 135th anniversary is a time to reflect on our history, accomplishments, what binds us together as a community and defines who we are as a college We seek creative projects that reflect on the concepts of unity.
-Our aim is to exhibit creative projects by Columbia Students, Staff and Faculty alike, shown side by side as a gesture of unity.
+Our aim is to exhibit creative projects by Columbia Students, Staff and Faculty and recent 2025 graduates alike, shown side by side as a gesture of unity.

 Eligible projects: